brookhong/Surfingkeys/README.md

 ## Switch tabs

-By default, pressing `<space>` will show all opened tabs in an overlay, then pressing the hint char, will switch to the related tab.
+By default, pressing `T` will show all opened tabs in an overlay, then pressing the hint char, will switch to the related tab.

 ![tabs_overlay](https://cloud.githubusercontent.com/assets/288207/10544636/245447f6-7457-11e5-8372-62b8f6337158.png)